Recipe for Success: Assessment for a Natural Food Distributor

 Focus on the Main Course First

 SPR recommended that the distributor begin by applying this process to one major product rather than tackling all of them at once.
-The Order Management Platform was identified as the highest priority since it promised the highest value for customers.
-Other products related to vendor pricing management, purchase order flow, vendor product showcase events, and electronic proof of delivery would follow once Order Management was well on its way.
+The order management system was identified as the highest priority since it promised the highest value for customers.
+Other products related to pricing management, purchase flow, vendor product showcase, and proof of delivery would follow once the order management app was well on its way.

 Teach UX Culture While Building UX Strategy and Design

 A second but equally important finding was that the distributor did not want consultants to come in, do the work, and leave; they wanted partners who would work on site, as part of their team, and teach their team UX best practices throughout the engagement.
 When the project was over, the distributor wanted their own UX team to have the experience and maturity level needed to continue driving value through user research and iterative design.
 SPR was happy to oblige.

 Based on the Assessment, SPR proposed working side by side with the distributor’s team throughout design and development.
 The distributor’s team was exposed to all phases of the process, from initial discovery to validation of high-fidelity mockups.
 A UX strategist would work with stakeholders to understand the business’ vision, goals, and target users, as well as the appropriate amount of research needed to deliver on those goals.
 The UX strategists and UI designers would work closely to create interactive prototypes and high-fidelity interface designs based on research findings.
 Embedding SPR within the distributor’s team accelerated the pace of adoption, establishing SPR’s research-driven, iterative design process, collaborative environment, and elevated standards, which fast tracked the distributor's UX maturity level.